codeStud/Rock-Paper-Scissors/README.md

 in a 1-to-1 match against the computer.

 There will be a 5 game series.
 Whoever wins the most rounds, wins the entire game.
-(There can be a tie as well)
+(There is a possibility of tie as well)